 Our foreign language courses are accessed through an online educational services provider who is a recognized leader in providing online instruction for Christian schools, and allows us to provide foreign language instruction in

 Students are provided traditional textbooks for all subjects.
 In addition, they have access to laptops as needed, as well as any supporting online materials which enhance classroom instruction.
 Students are given authentic tasks and project-based learning opportunities so they develop necessary skills.
 Our students will be prepared to use apps and online resources in support of classroom instruction.
 Laptops are viewed as a tool to support and enhance education, even as we continue to value the benefits of interpersonal interactions between the students and teachers.

 Students have the option to earn either a Standard or Advanced Academic Diploma.
 Students can choose the Advanced Academic diploma which requires the rigor of a series of core courses and foreign language credits as well as fine arts, PE, and electives.
 The Standard Diploma requires fewer core courses and opens time in their schedule for students to explore other areas of interest through additional electives.
 Our students are prepared on day one of high school as we assist students with their plans for college or career because we have an experienced guidance counselor on staff who assists our students as they prepare for life after high school.

 AP Courses & Dual Enrollment Opportunities

 For students in 11th and 12th grades, our high school will offer AP courses and also Dual Enrollment courses.
-We will partner with select colleges so that students in the upper grades can enroll in college level courses and receive credit on their high school transcript and at the same time receive credits that will transfer to the college of their choice.
+We partner with select colleges so that students in the upper grades can enroll in college level courses and receive credit on their high school transcript and at the same time receive credits that will transfer to the college of their choice.
 Dual Enrollment also has the advantage of not having the year-end test that is required for AP courses.
-Our faculty will work with Dual Enrollment students to assist them with assignments, deadlines, and proctoring exams.
+Our faculty work with Dual Enrollment students to assist them with assignments, deadlines, and proctoring exams.